-We believe that Hydration Company's technology delivers one of the highest energy yields from a broad range of water-bearing assets, with one of the lowest capital expenditures of any other known water processes.
+We believe that Hydration's technology delivers one of the highest energy yields from a broad range of water-bearing assets, with one of the lowest capital expenditures of any other known water processes.

-Hydration Company offers a range of low cost attractive modular systems or fixed facilities via its water conveyance methodologies, which produce low-cost water solutions in partnership with select small to large-size industrial energy users, government agencies, and non-profit watershed groups in target markets.
+Hydration, via its water conveyance methodologies produces low-cost water solutions in partnership with select small to large-size industrial energy users, government agencies and non-profit watershed groups in target markets.